Kindle Paperwhite, Instant Pot, and other gifts you can buy for less than $100:

 It's pretty easy to fill up the storage space on your gaming console, and that's when an external drive like the WD Black P10 comes into play.
 Starting out around $75 for the 2TB version, this compact drive attaches to the USB port on your PlayStation 4 or Xbox One and immediately gives you a lot more room to store your games.
 No more need to delete titles as you add new ones.
 The drive also comes in a 5TB Xbox version with a white trim (pictured on right), but it costs $140.
 Either version can be used with PCs and they use a USB 3.2 Gen 1 interface.
 It's not as fast as more expensive solid-state drives, but the P10 has transfer speeds of up to 130 MBps.
 Your games will run just fine from it.

 Yes, the Kindle app is available for free on phones and tablets.
 But if you're buying a gift for a book lover, the Kindle Paperwhite beats a phone app because it offers distraction-free reading.
 Other ways the Paperwhite beats a phone: It's readable in full sunlight or in a darkened bedroom, it's fully waterproof and its battery lasts days or weeks, not just a few hours.
-While this great gift normally retails for $130, it was $80 for Prime Day, and we expect it to return to around that price for Black Friday and Cyber Monday.
+While this great gift normally retails for $130, it was $80 to $85 for Prime Day and Cyber Monday, and it may return to that price before year's end.
 Read our Amazon Kindle Paperwhite (2018) review.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.